Our Board of Directors

 Forrest has been an amateur astronomer and telescope builder as a hobby all his life.
 He graduated in mechanical engineering and has worked as mechanical engineer, opto-mechanical engineer, and optics engineer at several companies during his career.
 He is eager to share his knowledge and telescope skills to others and is now focused on the Carlton observatory to bring science into the community and donate the telescopes he built over a span of the past 50 years.

-Janet Zuelke – Secretary / Treasurer
+Janet Zuelke – Vice President

 Janet Zuelke lives in Carlton with her husband Forrest Babcock.
 She comes to the board with experience in event planning, fundraising and as a business owner.
 She is passionate about project based learning and has a non agenda approach to advocating science literacy.
 Her love of astronomy developed over the past 18 years of marriage to Forrest who designed and built the 15 inch telescope that will become the centerpiece of the Carlton Observatory.
 She was president of the board of directors of Wolftree; an organization that used project based learning to teach the earth sciences.
 She lives by a motto that says “If you tell me, I may forget.
 If you show me, I may remember.
 If you involve me, I will understand.”

-Sabra Mathot- Member
+Sabra Mathot- Secretary

 With my experience as a Carlton business developer/operator/owner as well as a strong background in organization and event planning, I am very excited to be involved in the development of the Carlton Observatory.
 I have lived in Carlton now for over 12 years and love all that it has to offer, not only to those of us who live here but also all in the surrounding area.
 I am the type of person who “keeps looking up” and I know that the Carlton Observatory will give all that same feeling!